Verstappen wins 1st F1 title with last lap pass of Hamilton

 ABU DHABI, United Arab Emirates (AP) — The most dramatic Formula One season in years ended, of course, in one of the most dramatic finishes possible when Max Verstappen snatched the world championship away from Lewis Hamilton with a pass on the final lap of the Abu Dhabi GP.

-Hamilton was five laps away from passing Michael Schumacher in the record books with an eighth championship Sunday until a crash gave Verstappen and Red Bull one final chance.
+Hamilton led 51 of the 58 laps and was only five trips around Yas Marina Circuit away from passing Michael Schumacher in the record books with an eighth championship Sunday.
+Then a crash gave Verstappen and Red Bull one final chance.

-Whatever Hamilton said over his radio when Nicholas Latifi crashed to bring out the safety car was only played as one long beep to cover the expletives.
+Whatever Hamilton said over his radio when Nicholas Latifi’s spin into the wall brought out the safety car was only replayed as one long bleep to cover the expletives.

 F1 race director Michael Masi took his time figuring out how to conclude the race before controversially settling on one final lap of racing to decide the title.
 Verstappen started the final lap just behind Hamilton, chasing him through the first four turns.

-Verstappen made his pass in the fifth turn and Hamilton had one last shot.
-He pulled his Mercedes even with the Red Bull but couldn’t clear Verstappen, who surged ahead to become the first Dutch world champion.
+Verstappen made his pass on the fifth turn and Hamilton had one last shot.
+He pulled his Mercedes even with the Red Bull in turn nine but couldn’t clear Verstappen, who surged ahead to become the first Dutch world champion.

-Verstappen and Red Bull celebrated in a champagne soak, received hugs from his fellow competitors — including Hamilton and Hamilton’s father — and made his way to the DJ stand at Yas Marina Circuit and jumped wildly up and down to the music.
+Verstappen and Red Bull celebrated in a champagne soak, received hugs from his fellow competitors — including Hamilton and Hamilton’s father — and made his way to the DJ to jump wildly up and down to the music.
+The “Orange Army” of Dutch fans erupted in joy and fired off their traditional orange flares.
+The fans also chanted Latifi’s name as they exited the circuit.

 “It’s just insane, I mean, my goal when I was little was to become a Formula One driver and to go for wins, to be on the podium,” said Verstappen.
 “When they play the national anthem, you want it to be yours and when you stand here and they tell you that you are the world champion, it’s something incredible and special.”